-Right-wing terror, public backlash, and voting preferences for the far right
+Right-wing terror, media backlash, and voting preferences for the far right

 with Felix Haaß and Julian Voß